SsnL/blog/about/index.md

 Hello there!

 I am Simon, a second-year undergraduate student at the great UC Berkeley.
-I enjoy my majors, computer science and statistics, as well as my intended minor, philosophy.
-My fields of interests are:
+As a person who enjoys engineering and humanity, I am having fun with my majors, computer science and statistics, as well as my intended minor, philosophy.
+Other than that, I am currently a software intern at Sellegit Inc.

+My fields of interests include:

 + Artificial intelligence
 + Machine learning